Brendan Donovan Player Props: Cardinals vs. Mariners

 Brendan Donovan At The Plate

-- Donovan is hitting .270 with three doubles, two home runs and five walks.
+- Donovan has three doubles, two home runs and five walks while hitting .254.

-- Donovan enters this game on a six-game hitting streak.
-In his last games, he's hitting .375.

-- In 17 games played this year, he has homered in two of them.
+- In 18 games played this season, he has gone deep in two of them.

-- Donovan has driven in a run in three games this year (17.6%), including two games with multiple runs batted in.
+- In three games this season (16.7%), Donovan has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.